JoeGillard/CodeChallenge/README.md

 * SimCLR was used to conduct semi-supervised training of this custom model, using augmented versions of the data without labels.
 * After the SimCLR step, the projection head was discarded, the encoder and its weights was retained, and a new 3-class classifier was added, corresponding to the three classes of interest: Chinchilla, Hamster, Rabbit.
 * The predictive performance of the new model was evaluated by fine-tuning in the context of 5-fold cross-validation, using training data with labels.
-* The model was then fine-tuned on the full labelled dataset.
+* The model was then fine-tuned on the labelled training dataset.
 * The performance of the fine-tuned model was evaluated on a hold-out, unseen test set of labelled data.
 * An embedding of the model output in a 2D feature-space was demonstrated.
 ## Contents of repo